henriklovhaug/md-tui/README.md

 ## Versioning

-Until 1.0.0 release, every minor increase adds new features.
-Patches fixes something that the program should support, but doesn't yet for some reason.
+Until 1.0.0 release, every minor increase adds new features and is very likely to also break current implementation.
+Patches fixes may also add new features in a breaking way.
+It's wild west in terms of semver until 1.0.0.